CynicDog/infra-tech-notes/README.md

   dnsPolicy: Default
 ```

+### CoreDNS in Action

-To sum up, here’s a step-by-step summary of how DNS resolution works for a request from one Pod to another within the same Kubernetes cluster:
+To sum up what we've been covering so far, here’s a step-by-step summary of how DNS resolution works for a request from one Pod to another within the same Kubernetes cluster:

 1. **Pod Makes a DNS Request**: A Pod initiates a request to another Pod using a DNS name, for example, `web-statefulset-0.web-service`.